 Joining Shock Leader to Mainline

-A shock leader is a vital, safety aspect of sea fishing when you are casting.
-It basically takes the strain placed on the end tackle by the action of the rod and stops leads flying off and presenting a danger to other people or property.
-The rule of thumb for shock leader is that it should have a breaking strain of 10lb for every ounce of lead you are casting, subject to a 50lb minimum.
+A shock leader is a vital safety aspect of sea fishing when you are casting.
+It basically takes the strain placed on the end tackle by the action of the rod and stops leads from flying off and presenting a danger to other people or property.
+The rule of thumb for shock leaders is that they should have a breaking strain of 10lb for every ounce of lead you are casting, subject to a 50lb minimum.
 Hence, if you are casting a 6oz lead, you should be using a minimum of 60lb leader but if you are casting a 4oz lead, the 50lb minimum is still required.